Landlords - tenancy deposit protection schemes

 This is a custodial based scheme.

-Your tenant can apply to your local county court, who can order the you to either repay the deposit to the tenant or protect it in a scheme.
+If you don't put the deposit in a scheme, then your tenant can apply to your local county court.
+The court can order you to either repay the deposit to the tenant or protect it in a scheme.
 If you do not protect the deposit within 14 days, you will have to pay the tenant three times the amount of the deposit.

 If the deposit hasn't been correctly protected, you won't be able to serve a Notice Seeking Possession.